 Depending on the material selected, there will be different finishing processes that are possible.
 Some will help to improve properties such as corrosion resistance, while others will be primarily around aesthetics.

-If your design includes a finishing process, such as anodising, powder coating or iriditing, it’s important to ensure that you consider the necessary machining allowance for all surfaces where marine components meet or join together.
+If your design includes a finishing process, such as anodising, powder coating or iriditing, it’s important to ensure that you consider the necessary machining allowance for all surfaces where marine technology components meet or join together.
 A layer of material is added in these processes, and it can push a perfectly-fitting set of components into the scrap pile.

 Consider too that some finishing processes are more ‘artisanal’ than precision, so it’s best to work with a company with expertise in both CNC machining and finishing to ensure the desired finish is achievable and appropriate for the application.